Basics to Help You Understand How Insurance Works

 Health, Life and Disability Insurance

-Health Insurance, Life Insurance, Disability Insurance and Coverages like Long Term Care Insurance all provide coverage for financial compensation or reimbursement for health, illness or death related events.
+Health insurance, life insurance, disability insurance and coverage like long term care insurance all provide coverage for financial compensation or reimbursement for health, illness or death related events.

 Understanding the Small Print in Insurance Policies